German Pasta Pillows Maultaschen

 German Pasta Pillows Maultaschen is also known as German Ravioli or Swabian Ravioli.
 This homemade pasta is filled with a mixture of spinach, bratwurst, ground beef, bread, onions, eggs, and spices.
 The Pasta Pillows can be served as a main dish or as an appetizer.
 Adding a side dish consisting of roasted chanterelles and creates an outstanding meal.

-The ingredients in this recipe will make about 24-30 German Pasta Pillows Maultaschen, depending on the thickness of rolled dough.
+The ingredients in this recipe will make about 24-30 German Pasta Pillows Maultaschen, depending on the thickness of the rolled dough.
 There are several ways to shape the Maultaschen.
 I used a ravioli press (3 inches in diameter).

 Ingredients for pasta dough of German Pasta Pillows Maultaschen:

 - 400 g (14.1 oz) of all-purpose flour